JamesGJ5-Learning-To-Code/blog/plans.md

         - It has been populated with test database containing collections "users", "posts" and "comments"
         - A document for the blogger has been added to the aforementioned "users" collection
     4. DONE Set up database locally
-    5. Implement authentication and JSON web tokens
+    5. DONE Implement authentication and JSON web tokens (implement route protection later)
     6. Fill out routes with controllers
     7. Protect whichever routes must be protected, as in https://dev.to/_arpy/learn-using-jwt-with-passport-authentication-22n8
     8. Tidy up directory structure